stevenjlho/leetcode/solutions/207. Course Schedule/README.md

 5. Iterate over `inDegree`.
 If `degree` is zero, it means the course at this index has no prerequisites and can be taken immediately.
 6. Use a variable `count` to track the number of courses that can be completed.
 7. Process until there are no more courses to take.
-   - Increment `count`, indicating another course has been completed.
+   - `queue.shift()` removes the first course from the queue and assigns it to `course`.
+This course has no prerequisites and can be considered completed.
-   - Retrieve all courses dependent on the current course that is dequeued from the `queue`.
+   - `count++` increments the count of completed courses.
+If this count equals the total number of courses by the end of the process, it means all courses can be completed.
-   - If there are dependent courses (`if (dependentCourses)`), iterate over each of them:
+   - Retrieve all courses dependent on the current course that is dequeued from the `queue` and iterate over each of them.
+If there are no dependent courses, an empty array (`[]`) is used to avoid null references.
-      - Decrement their in-degree by 1, indicating that one of its prerequisite courses has been completed.
+      - For each dependent course (`nextCourse`), the algorithm reduces its `inDegree` by 1.
+This is because completing `course` satisfies one of `nextCourse`'s prerequisites.
-      - If a dependent course's in-degree drops to 0, enqueue it, signifying it's ready to be taken.
+      - If reducing the `inDegree` results in `nextCourse` having no more prerequisites, it means `nextCourse` can now be taken.
+Therefore, `nextCourse` is added to the `queue`.
 8. If the count of processed courses equals numCourses, return true; otherwise, false.

 ## Complexity